3 Months into Recovery and He Doesn’t Show an Ounce of Gratitude

 Three months of not using, and the fog is just clearing for him.
 There is no spontaneous maturity or emotional health.
 That all now needs to be fostered through a continued self-exploration on his part.

-There are some positives here, and, he is likely to come around
+There are some positives here and he is likely to come around

 I predict your son will realize his gratitude for all that you have done.
 He will come to realize the harm that his substance use has caused to those around him.